Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     !!! example "Selection schemes"

-        === "By Distance"
+        === "By Distance (recommended)"
             Notation: [ `within` `distance` ]
-            :   `within` corresponds to the keyword and `distance` to the maximum distance criterion in Å necessary to select the residues from both the receptor and the ligand
+            :   `within` corresponds to the keyword and `distance` to the maximum distance criterion in Å necessary to select the residues from both the receptor and the ligand.
+In case the cutoff used is so small that the number of decomp residues to print < 2, the cutoff value will be increased by 0.1 until the number of decomp residues to print >= 2.

             !!! example
                 `print_res="within 6"` Will print all residues within 6 Å between receptor and